munichpavel/fake-data-for-learning/README.md

 * [causalgraphicalmodels](https://github.com/ijmbarr/causalgraphicalmodels)'s class `StructuralCausalModel` allows sampling from Bayesian network where the variables are related as functions of one another, rather than via the conditional probability tables used here.

 ## Change log

+### v0.4.3

+Make non-python-dependencies from `utils.ProbabilityPolytope` an optional install.

 ### v0.4.2